Strategic Hiring under Algorithmic Monoculture: Introduction

 \subsection{Related Work}

-\textbf{Algorithmic monoculture and homogenization.} The concept of algorithmic monoculture was formalized by \citet{kleinberg2021algorithmic}, who showed that firms relying on a common algorithm may hire weaker applicants than when each firm uses an independent, but less individually accurate, hiring method. \citet{peng2023monoculture} incorporate two-sided preferences and competition to compare outcomes between monoculture and polyculture (when firms make independent decisions).
+\paragraph{Algorithmic monoculture and homogenization.} The concept of algorithmic monoculture was formalized by \citet{kleinberg2021algorithmic}, who showed that firms relying on a common algorithm may hire weaker applicants than when each firm uses an independent, but less individually accurate, hiring method. \citet{peng2023monoculture} incorporate two-sided preferences and competition to compare outcomes between monoculture and polyculture (when firms make independent decisions).
 They leverage a two-sided matching model and evaluate the stable matching outcome under monoculture and polyculture.
-They show that monoculture can reduce firm utility compared to polyculture, but monoculture can improve average utility for the applicants.
+They show that monoculture can reduce firm utility compared to polyculture, but monoculture can improve average utility for the applicants. \citet{kleinbergprice} generalize the model in \cite{kleinberg2021algorithmic} and quantify the social welfare loss.

 Compared to the above works, the goal of this paper is not to evaluate the benefits or downsides of monoculture.
 Rather, we simply assume that monoculture exists, and then we evaluate how firms should make decisions in a setting with congestion effects.
 We show that social welfare can drastically improve when firms make \textit{strategic} decisions based on the algorithm's output, compared to when they naively follow the algorithm's recommendation.